Bob Woolmer: Pakistan

 He was appointed coach of the Pakistan team in 2004.
 This came after Javed Miandad was sacked when the Pakistanis conceded a 2–1 Test and 3–2 ODI series loss on home soil to arch rivals India, their first series win there in two decades.
 He was feted when his team reversed the result in early 2005 on their return tour to India, drawing the Tests 1–1 and winning the ODI series 4–2.
 In 2005 Pakistan beat England in a home series immediately after England had beaten the Australian team in England to secure the Ashes.
-In the home series against India that followed, Woolmer's side were victorious in the Test series, winning it 1–0; however, the side lost the ODI series that followed 4–1.
-Woolmer's side then beat Sri Lanka 2–0 in a 3 ODI series and achieved a 3rd consecutive Test series win with a 1–0 win in a 2 test series with Sri Lanka.
+In the home series against India that followed, Woolmer's team were victorious in the Test series, winning it 1–0; however, they lost the ODI series that followed 4–1.
+Pakistan then beat Sri Lanka 2–0 in a 3 ODI series and achieved a 3rd consecutive Test series win with a 1–0 win in a 2 test series with Sri Lanka.